Bare Metal Kafka Using KRaft

 $ sudo systemctl daemon-reload

-$ sudo systemctl restart kafka
+$ sudo systemctl restart kafka_broker01.service

-$ sudo systemctl status kafka
+$ sudo systemctl status kafka_broker01.service

 Troubleshooting